Working Papers

 with Shan Huang

-- The early version of this work was presented at INFORMS Annual Meeting 2025.
+- The early version of this work was presented at INFORMS Annual Meeting 2025, INFORMS Marketing Science Conference 2026 (Scheduled).

 with Shan Huang, Tong Wang, and Jinyong Ma (ByteDance)